WS Canlife North American Fund

 Important Information

 Past performance is not a guide to future performance.
 The value of investments may fall as well as rise and investors may not get back the amount invested.
+Income from investments may fluctuate.
+Currency fluctuations can also affect performance.

 The views expressed in this document are those of the fund manager at the time of publication and should not be taken as advice, a forecast or a recommendation to buy or sell securities.
 These views are subject to change at any time without notice.